World Land Trust (WLT) has a variety of educational resources to offer all ages.

 An educational fundraising resource from the WLT, designed specifically for Key Stage 1 and 2.
 It consists of a printed pack and CD, supported by web pages to help teach students about the importance of protecting the natural world.

-CD and pack: Key Stage 1 - 2
+Download for: Key Stage 1 - 2

 Website: Key Stage 3